Thiruvalluvar: Notes

-Notesa.
+a.
 The period of Valluvar is dated variously by scholars from c. fourth century BCE to c. fifth century CE, based on various methods of analysis, including traditional accounts and linguistics analyses.
 The officially accepted date, however, is 31 BCE, as ratified by the government in 1921, and the Valluvar Year is being followed ever since.
 For more in-depth analysis, see Dating the Tirukkural.b.'
 "Valluvanadu" was a Taluk in erstwhile Madras Presidency as part of Malabar District.
 Currently, that area is part of Palakkad and Malappuram districts of Kerala adjoining the Nilgiri District of Tamil Nadu.
 The Valluvanadu kings claim that they descended from Pallava Kings and were ruling earlier from the Nilgiri area.